mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.4.0-Release-Notes.md

 detects multiple MaxScales trying to bind to the same ports.
 Almost always, this will not have any negative side-effects.

+### Maintenance mode and Readwritesplit

+Readwritesplit now allows open transactions to finish if the master is put into maintenance mode.
+To forcefully close all connections to a server use the `maxctrl set server <name> maintenance --force` command.

 ## Dropped Features

 ## New Features